Vladyslav-lys/CurrencyTestProject/README.md

 ### Technical description

 #### How to build and run an app
 Open the project in Xcode by double-clicking on the CurrencyTestProject.xcodeproj file in the project folder.
-Next, select the simulator you need and click the ▶️ button in the upper left corner.
+Next, select the simulator you need and click the Run▶️ button in the upper left corner.
 The project will build itself by default and open the simulator with the running application.

 #### App architecture and design choices
 The application follows the MVVM architecture ensuring a separation of concerns and improved testability.